-Once you have configured X-View to work with your DMU, pick what kind of measurement you wish to see.
+Once you have configured GyroView to work with your DMU, pick what kind of measurement you wish to see.
 "Graph" will show you the output you choose as a strip-chart type graph of value vs. time.
 "FFT" will show you a real-time fast Fourier transform of the output you choose.
-"Horizon" will show an artificial horizon and the stabilized pitch and roll output of the DMU.
-"Tilt" is grayed out; this works with the CXTILT tilt sensor.
+"Navigation" will show an artificial horizon and the stabilized pitch and roll output of the DMU. ("Navigation" does not work with the IMU models.)

 Let the DMU warm up for 30 seconds when you first turn it on.
 You should zero the rate sensors when you first use the DMU.
 Set the DMU down in a stable place.
-Go to the "Horizon" screen and click the "ZERO" button.
-This measures the rate sensor bias and sets the outputs to zero.
+On the main control panel, enter a value into the "zero ave time" box.
+"50" will work well.
+Click the "Z" button.
+This measures the rate sensor bias and sets the rate sensor outputs to zero.
 The average time determines the number of samples for averaging.
 1 unit equals 10 samples at the ADC sampling rate.
 For normal applications, your average time should be at least 20.
 The "zero" command is discussed more in "The 'Zero' Command" section.
 Now you're ready to use the DMU!